Weights for relative motives; relation with mixed complexes of sheaves

 It remains to prove (\ref{ibormo}).
-Combining (12.4.1.3) and Corollary 13.2.14 of ibid., we obtain that the groups in question are isomorphic to the $q$-th factor of the $\gamma$-filtration of $K^Z_{2q-p}\otimes\q$ (of the $K$-theory of $X$ with support in $Z$).
-By Theorem 7 of \cite{souoper}, this is the exactly the $d-q$-th factor of the $\gamma$-factor of $K'_{2q-p}(Z)\otimes\q$.
+Combining (13.4.1.3) and Corollary 14.2.14 of ibid., we obtain that the groups in question are isomorphic to the $q$-th factor of the $\gamma$-filtration on $K^Z_{2q-p}(X)\otimes\q$ (of the $K$-theory of $X$ with support in $Z$).
+By Theorem 7 of \cite{souoper}, this is the exactly the $d-q$-th factor of the $\gamma$-filtration of $K'_{2q-p}(Z)\otimes\q$.

 \end{proof}